aghArdeshir/aghardeshir.github.io/blog/draft-ownerless-software-and-deploy.md

 ## Challenges

 - Probably you will be much much limited in terms of deploy.
 Like, you can't use AWS or GCP, because someone needs to "Own" a resource/organiztion created in those platforms!
 Unless we create an "Ownerless Cloud!"
 (Don't get me started on that one!)
+- THe problem above is not specific to clouds, What if an ownerless OSS is supposed to be deployed in any kind of app store, like Google Play for Androids?
+Then it needs an owner. (can the platform also work as an agent in this case?
+Automatically build and deploy apps to app store?)
 - What are the incentives of people contributing to code even if project raises so much money (maybe the platform can give away parts of the donation for people who fix issues ?
 Hmm... that would be cool)